gageirwin/Steam-RSS-Feed/README.md

 ```
 ## Options
  - `--appid` : Appid of the Steam game whose announcements you want to monitor.
- - `--group` : Name fo the steam group whose announcements you want to monitor.
+ - `--group` : Name of the steam group whose announcements you want to monitor.
 (Must be public.)
  - `--indefinitely` : Indefinitely run the application and check the feed every hour.
 ## Note
 - On the initial run it will send (10) webhooks for all events in the feed.